cyberman/AWeb3/BUILD.md

 - LOCAL/S - Legacy option that treats all URLs passed as local files.
 - CONFIG/K - Load a different prefs config than the default.
 If this parameter is provided, the prefs will load and save from ENVARC:AWeb3/<configname>/ instead of simply ENVARC:AWeb3/
 - HOTLIST/K - Load the bookmarks hotlist from the given file instead
+- NOSTARTUP/S - Do not load the startup.aweblib plugin even if it is installed, and therefore do not show the splash screen (New in Alpha 4)

 The following additional command line options are not built by default in AWeb 3.6 but may be enabled by the developer in custom builds.
 Inspect the source code for more information:
 - NOPOOL/S - disables use of memory pools